ga4gh/vrs/docs/source/appendices/future_plans.rst

      There are two important consequences of these definitions: There is no single-location Genotype.
 Users of SNP data will be familiar with representations like rs7412 C/C, which indicates the diploid state at a position.
-In the VR-Spec, this is merely a special case of a Genotype with two Haplotypes, each of which is defined with only one Allele (the same Allele in this case).
-The VR-Spec does not define a diplotype type.
-A diplotype is a special case of a VR-Spec Genotype with exactly two Haplotypes.
+In VRS, this is merely a special case of a Genotype with two Haplotypes, each of which is defined with only one Allele (the same Allele in this case).
+VRS does not define a diplotype type.
+A diplotype is a special case of a VRS Genotype with exactly two Haplotypes.
 In practice, software data types that assume a ploidy of 2 make it very difficult to represent haploid states, copy number loss, and copy number gain, all of which occur when representing human data.
 In addition, assuming ploidy=2 makes software incompatible with organisms with other ploidy.
-The VR-Spec makes no assumptions about "normal" ploidy.
+VRS makes no assumptions about "normal" ploidy.

-     In other words, the VR-Spec does not represent single-position Genotypes or diplotypes because both concepts are subsumed by the Allele, Haplotype, and Genotypes entities.
+     In other words, VRS does not represent single-position Genotypes or diplotypes because both concepts are subsumed by the Allele, Haplotype, and Genotypes entities.